 Healthy Snacks to Eat During the Second Trimester

 As you approach the second trimester, proper management of blood sugar becomes mandatory as the body becomes more insulin resistant.
-Whole grains such as whole wheat bread, brown rice, beans, and lentils aid in keeping your sugar level in check.
-Snacking on a whole wheat bread cheese sandwich will give you a good dose of calcium besides the high nutrition and fibre.
+Foods, such as whole-wheat bread, brown rice, beans, and lentils aid in controlling the sugar level.
+Snacking on a whole-wheat bread cheese sandwich will give you a good dose of calcium besides the high nutrition and fibre.
 However, opt for safe cheeses and dairy products to prevent any kind of infection.
 Hard cheeses, as opposed to soft and blue-veined cheeses, are generally considered safe and good for consumption during pregnancy.

 3. Dried Fruits and Nuts